bacontime/blog-mirror/art/isomorphic.md

 [5](https://www.youtube.com/watch?v=A0YKZsue4Zo)
 [6](https://www.youtube.com/watch?v=RDVrHqQkMC0).

-Here's [a synthesizer designed to make use of the Wicki-Hayden layout](https://www.youtube.com/watch?v=v-SpIecfIZ0), which the creators calls a "Melodicade".
+Here's [a synthesizer designed to make use of the Wicki-Hayden layout](https://www.youtube.com/watch?v=v-SpIecfIZ0), which the creator calls a "Melodicade".

+[My applet](https://www.rmwinslow.com/tones/) has a (5,2) layout, labelled "Isomorphic - Wicki".
 This is my current favorite layout.
-[My toy qwerty piano web app](https://www.rmwinslow.com/tones/) has a (5,2) layout, labelled "Isomorphic - Wicki".

 (No Dopplegangers.)